Adding an Ate Widget

 Ate offers various widgets to make journaling easier:

-• There is a Quick Meal Capture widget that will open up the camera view.
+There is a Quick Meal Add widget that will open up the camera view.
 (Adding a Text-only meal or importing a photo are also options on this screen).

-• For self-reflection, there is a Last Meal widget in various sizes.
+For self-reflection, there is a Last Meal widget in various sizes.
 Long-tapping on this, once added, opens up the Edit Widget option to customize the widget behavior.
+You will also see the time since the last meal or the On-path % for the week (available in 3 different sizes)

-• A Summary widget displays both the last meal and a summary of the week in a single widget.
+A Last Meal & Stats widget displays both the last meal and weekly stats in a single widget.
 Again, there are some customization options through the standard Edit function.

 Customizing the appearance of the widget from within Ate